 Beautiful Christmas table decor takes your dinner from ordinary to exceptional.
 A beautiful tablescape adds a little magic to your meal and makes everyone at the table feel part of something special.

 I always love using my grandmothers china over the holidays.
-Noah, our middle son, while helping me get the china down from the upper cabinet recently said,” I don’t get china.
-Why have dishes you only use a couple times a year?”
+Noah, our middle son, while helping me get the china down from the upper cabinet, recently said,” I don’t get china.
+Why have dishes you only use a couple of times a year?”

 That’s what china is to me.
-Every time my fingers touch her silver, or I sip from a wine glass or I place her plate on the table, I am transported back to Christmas or Thanksgiving as a child with my mimi.
+Every time my fingers touch her silver, or I sip from her wine glasses, or I place her plate on my holiday table, I am transported back to Christmas or Thanksgiving as a child with my Mimi.

 Nostalgic Christmas Table Decor